-Originally from Central Texas, Wil began studying music at age five, and picked up the saxophone at age nine.
+Originally from Central Texas, Wil began studying music at age five and picked up the saxophone at age nine.
 He earned a B.M. in Jazz Studies from the University of North Texas in 2001 where he played in, composed for, and recorded with the 1:00 Lab Band.
-In 2000 he attended the Henry Mancini Institute on a full scholarship from BMI, and received a commission the following year from HMI for a piece premiered at the Hollywood Bowl in Los Angeles.
+In 2000 he attended the Henry Mancini Institute on a full scholarship from BMI and received a commission the following year from HMI for a piece premiered at the Hollywood Bowl in Los Angeles.
 In 2001, Wil relocated to New York City, where he played with Toshiko Akiyoshi and Bill Warfield's NY Fusion Ensemble, among others.
 During his time in N.Y., Wil studied saxophone with Dave Pietro and composition with Michael Abene and Jim McNeely as a member of the BMI Jazz Composers Workshop.
 In 2003, he returned to his hometown of Austin, Texas, where he co-founded the 10-pc Chamber Jazz Ensemble and served as musical director for vocalist Kevin Ahart.
-Mr. Swindler has lived in Longmont, Colo. since 2006 with his wife April Johannesen, and daughter Annika.
+Mr. Swindler has lived in Colorado since 2006 with his wife April Johannesen, and daughter Anna.